Volnovakha: In the Soviet Union

 During World War II, Volnovakha was occupied by Nazi Germany from 11 October 1941 to 10 September 1943.
 According to official Soviet sources, during the occupation the Nazis murdered about one hundred Soviet citizens, including thirty-five communists and the head of the collective farm.
 1,000 Soviet citizens were kidnapped to Germany for forced labor.
 Soviet sources also record heavy partisan resistance to the Nazi occupation, and say that the Soviet aviation repeatedly bombed Nazi ammunition warehouses and other military infrastructure in the occupied city.

 There was significant fighting in the area around Volnovakha during August and September 1943.
 Eventually, Volnovakha was liberated by the Red Army on 10 September 1943, after fierce fighting on the Kalmius river.
 The Nazis destroyed much of the city behind them during their retreat.
 Several units were given honorary titles after the battle in the city.
 The city's infrastructure was slowly rebuilt in the post-war period.

 In 1977, a museum of local history was founded in Volnovakha.
 It contains many archaeological objects, and exhibits on local nature, the ancient history of the area, and the history of the development of Orthodox Christianity in the area.

 Russo-Ukrainian War

 During the war in Donbas, pro-Russian separatists captured the city in May 2014.
 The Ukrainian military recaptured it in July.
 On 13 January 2015, 12 civilians were killed and 18 injured, after an attack on a passenger bus at a checkpoint in Buhas, a town north-east of Volnovakha.
 A monument to those killed in the attack was unveiled on 13 January 2017.

 In May 2015, a community of the Ukrainian Orthodox Church – Kyiv Patriarchate was registered in Volnovakha.
 They said that this had not been possible before, due to fear of the Viktor Yanukovych regime that had been recently deposed in the 2014 Revolution of Dignity.
 In October 2015, a monument to Vladimir Lenin was demolished in Volnovakha as part of decommunization in Ukraine.

-In 2018, a new church was opened in the city.
+In 2018, a new Ukrainian Greek Catholic church was opened in the city.